 The myriad creatures rise from it yet it claims no authority;

 It gives them life yet claims no possession;

 It accomplishes its task yet lays claim to no merit.

 Like all animals, we have an innate difficulty actually seeing life impartially.
 To do so would be unnatural.
 Like all animals, we are biologically set up to notice differences more than similarities — it’s survival 101.
 (See Balancing Difference With Similarity, p.120.)
 Indeed, sensing distinction is how the nervous system’s neurons function.
 It is distinction, not similarity, which stimulates neurons.
 Having perception so skewed to see differences makes us innately biased and very un-enlightened.
 For humans, unlike other animals, this causes us difficulty.
 As chapter 71 cautions, Not to know yet to think that one knows will lead to difficulty.
 Actually, it is more serious than that, as the more literal translation reveals, Realizing I don’t’ know is better; not knowing this knowing is disease.
-This explains why we, unlike other animals, feel a need for salvation, be that Enlightenment, being born again, getting drunk, or whatever!
+This explains why we, unlike other animals, feel a need for salvation, be that Enlightenment, being born again, doing drugs, getting drunk, or whatever!

 Chapter 56’s reference to Mysterious sameness is useful for it shows us a way to transcend this difficulty — this disease — to a certain extent provided we truly want that.
-I find regarding everything I see as merely a symptom of some deeper underlying forces usually points me in that direction and gives me a better chance of tapping into what chapter 14 calls the thread running through the way.
+I find regarding everything I see as merely a symptom of some deeper underlying forces usually points me in that direction and gives me a better chance of channeling what chapter 14 calls the thread running through the way.

 I do my utmost to attain emptiness;

 Returning to one’s roots is known as stillness.